rollup/plugins/packages/terser/README.md

 # @rollup/plugin-terser

-🍣 A Rollup plugin to generate a minified output bundle wiht terser.
+🍣 A Rollup plugin to generate a minified bundle with terser.

 ## Requirements